ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 32. ADDED Robe of Vecna Reawakened.
 33. Moved the poison dagger at the very start of Act 1 to be for sale in the Grove, and a moist dagger is in the chest instead.
 34. ADDED Vera the Alchemist, a new Act 2 quest.
-35. ADDED Summoner's Best Friend, a new Act 1 quest.
+35. ~~ADDED Summoner's Best Friend, a new Act 1 quest.~~ nah doesn't work so good
 36. ADDED Character Appearance Editor, a MCM-powered appearance editor for small touch details, materials swaps, and editing features not in basic character creation.
 37. ADDED Weapons of the Feywild, and distributed them to various merchants.
 38. ADDED Githyanki Frog Eyes.